e-id-admin/open-source-community/tech-roadmap/tech-roadmap.md

-# Swiss e-ID and trust infrastructure: Roadmap (work in progress)
+# Swiss e-ID and trust infrastructure: Roadmap (initial version - deprecated)

+The current and ongoing roadmap and the specifications can be found on the [swiyu technical documentation website](https://swiyu-admin-ch.github.io/roadmap/).

 #### Table of contents
 - [Introduction](#Introduction)